 Swim is a relatively short part of a full Ironman but challenging and fun.
 Since freestyle primarily uses your upper body, the training helps triathletes develop full body fitness and coordination.
-Swim also has psychological benefits: my COVID “sanity strategy” has been: eat well, sleep well, exercise well, close to nature, and forget negativities.
+Swim also has psychological benefits: my COVID “sanity strategy” has been “eat well, sleep well, exercise well, close to nature, and practice positivity”.
 Swimming is the perfect workout that check all boxes – you can’t possibly make a 530am group swim if you can’t put down whisky bottles.
 The moment my chest touches the crispy water is the moment I forget the work from home “trap” and remember our human origin from the deep ocean.
-My L4 teammates are generally chill, carefree people – “You don’t swim backstroke?
+My L4 swimming teammates are chill, carefree people – “You don’t swim backstroke?
 I suck at that too!”
 Laughing at my mistakes and improvements has been fun, though swimming can be frustrating at times.
 It’s a process of much patience and persistence.
 I take notes of coaches’ points and my own intuition on Strava.
-After weeks of practice, my freestyle got smooth – 1 hour 36 minutes for 2.4 miles in this race.
+After weeks of practice, my freestyle got smooth – 1 hour 36 minutes for 2.4 miles.
 Not fast but good enough to save my legs to pass people on my bike and run.

 IMMD course is in the Choptank River, close to a wildlife conservation and the Chesapeake.
 The beautiful Heron bird on the medal is common in our area.
 On the flip side, there is a HUGE jelly fish population in the water.
 I took allergy pills and used Vaseline/ Safe Sea as protection.
 However the 20+ stings on the face and arms weren’t too fun: numb, hot, stimulating, and a bit painful.
 Can’t remember how many times I swore at those little demons, but thankfully I shook off the discomfort when I started my bike.
 If I race IMMD the 2nd time, I will switch to a long sleeve wetsuit.
 All is well when it ends well.